ETS-Android3/Zrex99.Tasklist-App/README.md

 # *TaskMaster - Daily Habit Builder*

-Repo for my own unique Tasklist application
+Repo for my unique Tasklist application

-Version: 1.6
+Version: 1.7

 Platform: Android

-Goal of this application: To serve as my main portfolio piece and be an application that I can continually update and upgrade while learning and implementing new features.
+Goal of this application: To serve as a portfolio piece and be an application that I can continually update and upgrade while learning and implementing new features.

-Next goal: Release the app on the playstore and start converting it into Kotlin.
+Next goal: Start converting the source code into Kotlin, and update the app based on the feedback received from users.

 ## App Description